 Consequently, customers are tempted to drive away.
 They may return when they assume the lines have died down, they may move on and find a new store, or they may turn to shopping online.
 E-commerce marketplace volume rose 14 percent within the first two weeks of social distancing rules in March, according to RetailDive.

-The importance of footfall management
+The importance of capacity management

 In light of new social distancing requirements and customer concerns, businesses need to be purposeful about focusing on customer experience more than ever.
 To that end, footfall management is key.

-Defining footfall management
+Defining capacity management

-Footfall management, in this environment, means enabling customers to stay six feet apart by doing these three things:
+Capacity management, in this environment, means enabling customers to stay six feet apart by doing these three things:

 - Controlling the number of customers entering your locations

 - Knowing when you can let more customers in the door

 If you know how to effectively manage footfall, your customers can both enjoy themselves and feel safe.

 There are three main benefits of capacity management: